Chifferi Pasta: A Complete Guide to Cooking, Sauces, and Recipes

 Q: Is this pasta ridged or smooth?

+Yes.
 It is available in both smooth and rigid versions.
-Chifferi rigati is preferred for creamy, chunky sauces because its ridges improve sauce grip.
+Chifferi rigati is preferred for creamy, chunky sauces because its ridges improve the grip of the sauce.

 Q: Is it suitable for baked dishes?